Become a child care provider

 (English and Spanish)

 CCIP is a quality improvement project, funded by the California Department of Education (CDE), Early Education & Support Division (EESD).

 Steps to getting licensed

-In California, the Department of Social Services - Community Care Licensing Division licenses and monitors Family Child Care Homes and Child Care Centers in an effort to ensure that children have safe and healthy child care environments.
-Review these basic steps and contact our Resource & Referral Department for further assistance.
+In California, the Department of Social Services Community Care Licensing Division licenses and monitors Family Child Care Homes and Child Care Centers to ensure that children have safe and healthy child care environments.
+Review these basic steps, then contact us if you need assistance or have any questions.

-Pay a non-refundable fee & complete an orientation online or in-person.
+Pay a non-refundable fee and complete an orientation online or in person.
 Live orientations are scheduled regularly in English, Spanish and Chinese.
 Review license qualifications/regulations on How to Become Licensed or contact: